linode/docs/docs/guides/databases/mysql/sql-security-best-practices/index.md

 ## Enabling/Disabling/Changing Ports

-Another important security measure one can take is to close all unnecessary ports in your operating system via your firewall, and open up select ports, as necessary.
+Another important security measure to consider is to close all unnecessary ports in your operating system via your firewall, and open up select ports, as necessary.
 For example, by default, SQL Server runs on port `1433`.
 Therefore, you can allow TCP port `1433` (and `3389` for remote server access) if no other application runs on the server.
 Similarly, the analysis service uses default port `2383` as a standard port.
 Review of all other SQL Server layered product ports should also be reviewed and opened, on an as-needed basis only.

 Further to the port discussion, it may be prudent to change SQL Server’s default listening port(`1433`) to another port number.
 By not changing it, this well-documented port number can be an invitation to hackers to infiltrate a SQL Server instance.
 Therefore, you should use non-default port to solidify your SQL Server security.
 You can modify this very easily using the SQL Server Configuration Manager tool.

 ## Eliminate Superfluous SQL Server Add-on Features.

 The SQL Server consists of database engine features that provide additional functionality that may not be utilized by every installation.
 Some of these components may be a potential target to gain access to SQL Server by hackers.
-Therefore, it is good common practice to disable the add-on components and features in SQL Server that are not used, as this limits the chances of any potential hacker attack.
+Therefore, it is good common practice to disable the add-on components and features in SQL Server that are not used.
+This limits the chances of any potential hacker attack.
 Some of these more obvious components include the following:

 - **OLE Automation Procedures**: they enable SQL Server to leverage Object Linking and Embedding (OLE) to interact with other Component Object Model (COM) objects.
 From the data security standpoint, this is more prone to attack.